jackfekete01/DZHome/README.md

 With all options filled in above, press 'Generate Preview' to see a preview of your plot.

 ### Navigating and Saving Plots
+Plots can be navigated using the toolbar as the bottom of every plot.
+This toolbar allows user to pan around, zoom in, and adjust plot dimensions.
+All edits to plots can be reset using the home button to the left.
+Once finalized, plots can be saved using the save button, furthest to the right.